codecrafters-io/build-your-own-shell/stage_descriptions/navigation-04-gp4.md

 ```

 The tester will verify that:
-- `cd ~` changes to the home directory
+- `cd ~` changes to the home directory.
-- The home directory matches the value of the `HOME` environment variable
+- The home directory matches the value of the `HOME` environment variable.

 ### Notes

 - Most languages provide functions to read environment variables (like `process.env.HOME` in Node.js, `os.getenv('HOME')` in Python, or `getenv("HOME")` in C).